≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Gestational Diabetes?

 Yes, individuals who have been diagnosed with Gestational Diabetes can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a no exam term life insurance policy at a Preferred rating!
+In fact, they may even be eligible for a no-exam term life insurance policy at a Preferred rating!

 “But there’s a catch!”